Jeff181U/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-Project Tic-Tac-Toe (JOGO DA VELHA) made for the curse "Training C/C++" from Digital Innovation One
+Project Tic-Tac-Toe (JOGO DA VELHA) made for  "Training C/C++" from Digital Innovation One